hunter-teacher-cert/unit_plan-ai-machine-learning-3rd-to-5th-grade/README.md

 ### Standards Referenced
 List The NY State Computer Science standards you will be covering in this unit.
 Provide the number and name (e.g. 4-6.CT.1 Computational Thinking, Modeling and Simulation)
+#####4-6.IC.1
+Describe computing technologies that have changed the world, and express how those technologies influence, and are influenced by cultural practices.

 ---